TobiasTheDanish/go-track/README.md

 # Project go-track

-A prototype for an external project management tool, integrated directly with GitHub
+A prototype for an external project management tool, integrated directly with GitHub managing issues, branches and pull request automatically.

 ## Getting Started